MicrosoftDocs/iis-docs/iis/develop/troubleshooting-webmatrix/issues-with-sql-server-express-or-mysql-when-using-webmatrix-or-webpi_1298.md

 ---
-title: "Issues with SQL Server Express or MySQL when using WebMatrix or WebPI | Microsoft Docs"
+title: "Issues with SQL Server Express or MySQL when using WebMatrix or WebPI"
 author: chrissfanos
-description: "The following article will grow to cover issues when using SQL Server Express or MySQL and WebMatrix or WebPI (Web Platform Installer) Issue : The SA (SQL Ex..." ms.author: iiscontent
+description: "The following article will grow to cover issues when using SQL Server Express or MySQL and WebMatrix or WebPI (Web Platform Installer) Issue : The SA (SQL Ex..." ms.date: 07/18/2012 ms.assetid: 24dcd427-0585-4afd-aa79-298f63a0d7f9 msc.legacyurl: /learn/develop/troubleshooting-webmatrix/issues-with-sql-server-express-or-mysql-when-using-webmatrix-or-webpi_1298 msc.type: authoredcontent
-manager: soshir
-ms.date: 07/18/2012
-ms.topic: article
-ms.assetid: 24dcd427-0585-4afd-aa79-298f63a0d7f9
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/troubleshooting-webmatrix/issues-with-sql-server-express-or-mysql-when-using-webmatrix-or-webpi_1298
-msc.type: authoredcontent
 ---